-- Attachment A: Oregon Board of Psychologist Examiners - · Attachment B: Listing of other States and requirements on ESL - Attachment C: Articles from Christina Versari that support the position that English as a Second Language should not be considered a Basis of Accommodation. - Attachment D: Wisconsin Insurance Licensing Candidate Handbook (ESL Accommodation) - Attachment E: Graduate Record Examination Bulletin Supplement for Test Takers with Disabilities or Health Related needs.
+- Attachment A: Oregon Board of Psychologist Examiners - Attachment B: Listing of other States and requirements on ESL - Attachment C: Articles from Christina Versari that support the position that English as a Second Language should not be considered a Basis of Accommodation. - Attachment D: Wisconsin Insurance Licensing Candidate Handbook (ESL Accommodation) - Attachment E: Graduate Record Examination Bulletin Supplement for Test Takers with Disabilities or Health Related needs.

 ESL is not considered a disability by state and federal standards.
-The Board must determine if the policy should be eliminated.
+The Board must determine if the policy on ESL can be considered as a basis for an accommodation when taking the licensing exam.